NarsimhaChilkuri/Supervised-Learning/README.md

 * Document detailing mathematics behind the above listed supervised algorithms

-Here are a set of images where we use a few basic datasets to see how the algorithms work.
+Here are a set of images where we use a few basic datasets to see how these algorithms work.

 * [Decision Tree](Results/DecisionTree.png)
 * [Comparing Fourier, Lasso and Ridge on noiosy exponential data](Results/Fourier_RIdge_Lasso.png)